dfinity/agent-js/packages/agent/README.md

 # `@dfinity/agent`

-JavaScript object that can interact with the Internet Computer.
+JavaScript and TypeScript library to interact with the Internet Computer